 IT Career Paths: How to Get into IT Support

 IT support managers have usually worked their way up the tiers of the help desk.
 Ideally, an IT support manager also has leadership experience, either formally as a supervisor or as a team lead.

-Some companies may require a bachelor’s degree in computer science, but experience and IT certifications may suffice.
+Some organizations may require a bachelor’s degree in computer science, but experience and IT certifications may suffice.
 CompTIA certifications like CompTIA A+, CompTIA Network+, CompTIA Security+ and CompTIA Project+ can validate your skills and show employers you’re an ideal fit for the position.
 Check out the CompTIA Career Roadmap to see what other certifications can help you become an IT support manager.